Note: this site and the author does NOT have any financial relationship with the service provider being reviewed.

 THREE POINT OVERVIEW:

-We asked Ramp Sheets to solve a basic in-person analyst modeling test.
+• We asked Ramp Sheets to solve a basic analyst modeling test, a common part of recruiting processes for junior buyside roles.

-We gave the same test to Shortcut AI and the results were better, but still had errors and formatting issues.
-Shortcut AI is definitely ahead of Ramp Sheets as it relates to financial modeling but performance was still underwhelming.
+• We gave the same test to Shortcut AI and the results were better, but the models still had errors and formatting issues.
+Shortcut AI is definitely ahead of Ramp Sheets as it relates to financial modeling right now, but its performance is still below what you would expect from a competent analyst.

 INTRODUCTION: